 She works out of the DC Commission on the Arts and Humanities where she runs a series of poetry programs for secondary school students, established and emerging poets, an awards program for high school students and offers readings to senior citizens organizations and homeless community centers.
 In addition, she leads an ongoing initiative to bring poetry into the workplace.

 For Ms. Kendrick’s thoughts on writing poetry view The Basic Mandates of Poetry or download Advice to Young Poets*.
-Please call Ebony Blanks at (202) 724-5613 to have a copy mailed out.
+Please call Ebony Brown at (202) 724-5613 to have a copy mailed out.
 Ms. Kendrick’s books are available for purchase at the Teaching for Change Bookstore at Busboys & Poets (14th & V Streets, NW)

 For more information about these collaborative art and poetry projects, please visit poetry and art viewing in DC.
 For information on where you can go and hear live poetry in the District, visit links to poetry.